Diabetic nephropathy (kidney disease)

 - Imaging tests.
 Your doctor may use X-rays and ultrasound to assess your kidneys' structure and size.
 You may also undergo CT scanning and magnetic resonance imaging (MRI) to determine how well blood is circulating within your kidneys.
 Other imaging tests may be used in some cases.

 - Kidney biopsy.
 Your doctor may recommend a kidney biopsy to remove a sample of kidney tissue.
-You will be given a local anesthetic.
-Then your doctor will use a thin needle to extract small pieces of kidney tissue for examination under a microscope.
+You'll be given a numbing medication (local anesthetic).
+Then your doctor will use a thin needle to remove small pieces of kidney tissue for examination under a microscope.

-The first step in treating diabetic nephropathy is treating your diabetes and, if needed, high blood pressure (hypertension).
+The first step in treating diabetic nephropathy is to treat and control your diabetes and, if needed, high blood pressure (hypertension).
 This includes diet, lifestyle changes, exercise and prescription medications.
 With good management of your blood sugar and hypertension, you can prevent or delay kidney dysfunction and other complications.

 In the early stages of diabetic nephropathy, your treatment plan may include medications to manage the following:

 - High cholesterol.
 Cholesterol-lowering drugs called statins are used to treat high cholesterol and reduce protein in the urine.

 Your doctor will likely recommend follow-up testing at regular intervals to see whether your kidney disease remains stable or progresses.

 Treatment for advanced diabetic nephropathy

 If your disease progresses to kidney failure (end-stage kidney disease), your doctor will likely discuss options for care focused on either replacing the function of your kidneys or making you more comfortable.
 Options include:

 - Kidney dialysis.
 This treatment removes waste products and extra fluid from your blood.
 The two main types of dialysis are hemodialysis and peritoneal dialysis.
-The first method is more common and requires that you visit a dialysis center and be connected to an artificial kidney machine about three times a week, or you may have dialysis done at home by a trained caregiver.
+In the first, more common method, you may need to visit a dialysis center and be connected to an artificial kidney machine about three times a week, or you may have dialysis done at home by a trained caregiver.
 Each session takes three to five hours.
-The second method may be done at home.
+The second method may be done at home as well.